-The significant impacts are associated with the access road crossings river systems.
-These systems are generally in a less modified state and still provide some habitat and important ecological functions.
 Mitigation should focus on these areas and include measures to halt erosion and rehabilitate habitat in the sections affected by the construction.
-Without the implementation of mitigation measures, the project has potential to cause a Moderate cumulative impact upon aquatic biodiversity.
-However, with the adoption of mitigation, the proposed project will have a Low impact upon aquatic biodiversity.
+Without the implementation of mitigation measures, the project has potential to cause a Low cumulative impact upon aquatic biodiversity.
+However, with the adoption of mitigation, the proposed project will have a Very Low impact upon aquatic biodiversity.

-11 Conclusion and Recommendations
+10 Conclusion and Recommendations

-During this assessment, several sensitive habitats were observed and are shown in the maps provided in this report.
-Noteworthy areas, which should be avoided for infrastructure development, include the main riverine systems.
+During this assessment, several sensitive aquatic habitats were observed and are shown in the maps provided in this report.
+Noteworthy areas, were then avoided by the required infrastructure, and include the main riverine and wetland systems, while the access roads could will make use of existing roads thus previously disturbed areas.